 Arkwright is a tight-fisted shop owner in Doncaster, who will stop at nothing to keep his profits high and his overheads low, even if this means harassing his nephew Granville.
 Arkwright's ...
 See full summary »

 Three old men from Yorkshire who have never grown up face the trials of their fellow town citizens and everyday life and stay young by reminiscing about the days of their youth and attempting feats not common to the elderly.

 Take a trip back in time and pay a visit to the ever popular Trotter family, circa 1960.
 Del Boy's mother Joan is less than happy with work dodger husband Reg.
 Her head is instantly turned following the return of jailbird and gentleman thief, Freddie 'The Frog' Robdal.Written by

-On the tube ride from 'Borough' the underground train is a Mark 1 or Mark 2 train stock.
+On the tube ride from Borough station, the underground train is a Mark 1 or Mark 2 train stock.
 Mark 1 were built in 1967 and introduced in 1969 for the Victoria Line, and the Mark 2 (built in 1972/1973) were introduced in 1973 and 1975.
 These trains would not have been around in 1960.
-Borough is on the Northern Line which used 1938/1959 stock until 1975 and 1998 respectively.
+Borough is on the Northern Line which used a mixture of 1938 and 1959 stock until 1975 and 1998 respectively.
 See more »

 1 of 4 people found this review helpful.

 Was this review helpful to you?